Antetokounmpo caps extraordinary postseason as Finals MVP

 Antetokounmpo initially feared the injury was more serious and would keep him out of action for an entire year.
 He instead was back on the floor a week later for the start of the NBA Finals.

 He collected 20 points and 17 rebounds in a Game 1 loss.
-He followed that up with at least 41 points and 12 rebounds in each of the next two games.
+He followed that up by producing at least 41 points and 12 rebounds in each of the next two games.

 Then he played major roles in the two signature plays of this series.

-He saved his finest outing for the championship clincher, scoring nearly half the Bucks’ points.
+He saved his finest outing for the championship clincher.
+Antetokounmpo became the first player to collect at least 40 points, 10 rebounds and five blocks in any playoff game since Shaquille O’Neal in 2001.

-Antetokounmpo collected 20 points in the third quarter alone to help Milwaukee rally from a 47-42 halftime deficit, though the game was still tied 77-all heading into the final period.
+Antetokounmpo scored 20 points in the third quarter alone to help Milwaukee rally from a 47-42 halftime deficit, though the game was still tied 77-all heading into the final period.

 He had 27 of the Bucks’ 48 total points through the game’s middle two quarters.
-And after making just 55.6% of his free throws in his first 20 games of this postseason, Antetokounmpo went 17 of 19 from the line Tuesday night.
+And after making just 55.6% of his free throws in his first 20 games of this postseason, Antetokounmpo went 17 of 19 from the line Tuesday.

-”It’s hard to find more words to describe what Giannis does,” Bucks coach Mike Budenholzer said. ”But the way he made his free throws, the way he did everything, stepped up, the poise, the confidence, the leadership.
-He has been working on it.
-We say we want Giannis to get to the free throw line.
-We believe.
-We talked about it this past summer.
-To win a championship, you’ve got to make free throws and you’ve got to make shots.”

-The 26-year-old Antetokounmpo noted this week he hadn’t even started playing basketball in 2007, when LeBron James made his first finals appearance.
+The 26-year-old Antetokounmpo noted at a Monday news conference that he hadn’t even started playing basketball yet in 2007, when LeBron James made his first finals appearance.
 His rare blend of size and athleticism made him the No. 15 overall pick in the 2013 draft, and he made his first All-Star appearance four years later.

 He earned back-to-back MVP honors in 2019 and 2020 while leading the Bucks to the league’s best regular-season record each of those years, but they kept falling short in the playoffs.
-The Bucks blew a 2-0 lead to Toronto in the 2019 Eastern Conference finals, then lost to Miami in the second round.
+The Bucks blew a 2-0 lead to Toronto in the 2019 Eastern Conference finals and lost to Miami in the second round last year.

 He acknowledged getting too caught up in the emotional swings of each win and loss earlier in his career.
 He stayed more level-headed this year while also emerging as a more vocal leader.